Randy0601/FinalProject/README.md

 ## Project Proposal
 1) Using data visualization tools/skills to graphically display results using historic flight data gathered from Bureau of Transportation Statistic
 2) Training the same set of historic data using predictive algorithms to create a working model
-3) Allow user input of flight criteria (such as weather, date/time, airline, etc.) and predict probability of on-time departure
+3) Allow user input of flight criteria (such as weather, date/time, airline, etc.) and predict probability of on-time departure, cancellation and diversion.

 ## Team Member
     Saifee Dalal